Kamala Harris launches bid to boost voting rights across U.S.

 She was due to speak on the topic at the White House at 11:15 am ET (1515 GMT).

-President Joe Biden appointed Harris this month to lead the charge against Republican state lawmakers across the country seeking to enact voting restrictions. https://reut.rs/3cHKiWs
+President Joe Biden appointed Harris this month to lead the charge against Republican state lawmakers across the country seeking to enact voting restrictions. reut.rs/3cHKiWs

 White House and civil rights groups say the Republican-led efforts would make it harder for Americans to vote.
 It follows Republican former President Donald Trump’s false claim that he lost the 2020 election to Biden because of widespread fraud.